 Keeping under running the circulation pumps P 201 and P 202, close the hydrogen and propylene feeds, exception for those sent to the flushing of the pumps and the one necessary to the pressurization of the surge drum V-202: reduce consequently the Teal and Donor flow rates.

-Since the discharge from the reactor is reduced, the FRC 2201 calls some propylene to flush the primary flash.
+Since the discharge from the reactor is reduced, the FIC 2201 calls some propylene to flush the primary flash.

 When the reaction is exhausted, lack of the polymerization heat will happen and in this way the trend of the system is to reach, gradually, a temperature a little higher than that of the inlet propylene.